 How Digital Spaces Are Pushing Marginalised Women Campaigners Further Into Shadows

-New Delhi: The rights of women from India’s marginalised communities are being disproportionately constrained and eroded in digital civic spaces, says a report by The Bachchao Project, a techno-feminist research and advocacy collective.
+The rights of women from India’s marginalised communities are being disproportionately constrained and eroded in digital civic spaces, says a report by The Bachchao Project, a techno-feminist research and advocacy collective.
 These spaces are shrinking for such women because they are excluded from and underrepresented in mainstream feminist civic movements, the report has argued.

 The project documents the online experiences of 12 marginalised women organisers, including their interactions with the State, endless harassment and hate from non-State actors and apathetic response from platforms.
 The findings point to a continuous cycle of online abuse, self-imposed censorship and constant fear of State persecution as they try to build online communities and networks.

 This online harassment is compounded by the already marginalised social position of the women, concluded the report.
 Vocal women from persecuted communities who speak on politics or religion face repeated sexualised attacks.
 The cyber harassment of Muslim women activists, students, and journalists on online auction apps such as Sulli Deals and Bulli Bai over the past two years were aimed at silencing women through hypersexualisation and objectification, BehanBox had earlier reported.

 The findings of the report are reiterated by yet another study, ‘A Platform Weaponised: How YouTube Spreads Harmful Content – And What Can Be Done About It’, by the New York University-Stern Center for Business and Human Rights, an academic research and advocacy organisation.
 It concludes:“Menacing online attacks on women often blend with anti-Muslim themes in India.”